Sid and Nancy: Filming

+He was great.
+A great talent and a great guy to work with.
+We actually wanted to make the film in black-and-white.
+When it was clear we wouldn't be able to do it, we discussed how we could photograph the film in a monochromatic way at times, and how we could treat the print.
+Roger contributed some great ideas.
+There were two lenses he used on the movie - an 85mm and a 35mm.
+This was much more reduced than I would normally go for but it worked very well.

+Regarding the film's rough cut, Alex Cox stated, “There was tons of material but I had a great editor in David Martin.
+The first cut of the movie was about three hours long.
+Everything that got cut out deserved to get cut out.”

 Release

 Critical reception

 From the 65 reviews collected by review aggregator Rotten Tomatoes, the film received an overall approval rating of 88%, with the consensus: "Visceral, energetic, and often very sad, Sid & Nancy is also a surprisingly touching love story, and Gary Oldman is outstanding as the late punk rock icon Sid Vicious."
 Roger Ebert gave Sid and Nancy four-out-of-four in his review for The Chicago Sun-Times, writing that Cox and his crew "pull off the neat trick of creating a movie full of noise and fury, and telling a meticulous story right in the middle of it."
 Appearing on The Late Show Starring Joan Rivers, Ebert said, to agreement from Rivers and applause from the audience, that Oldman "definitely won't be [Oscar] nominated – and should be", this being for the reason that "Hollywood will not nominate an actor for portraying a creep, no matter how good the performance is".
 In a subsequent article on Oldman, Ebert referred to the movie's titular couple as "punk rock's Romeo and Juliet."
+Richard Hell called the film 'depressing' and noted 'I'm glad to have outgrown those days'.